javitausia/dqn-bananas/README.md

 ### Training files

 The repository has 3 main files that must be explained.
 The deep learning model is defined in `model.py`, the agent behaviour is defined in `dqn_agent.py` and the rest of the code is explained in `Navigation.ipynb`, where the Unity environment is loaded, paremeters are choosed and training performance can be seen.
+How the algorithm works is explained at `Report.pdf`.

 ### Trained agent